 KERPOW!
 No time to get the Keown Repellent Spray from his utility belt so Spackers settles for clouting the bugger instead.

 Martin Keown lives in the same city as I do but in truth we live in very different worlds.
 It is fair to say he has done rather better in life than I have & our paths have never really crossed.
 His son worked behind the bar in one of my old locals.
 His brother assessed my tiny flat before giving me a quote for the installation of a burglar alarm.
 Very polite & pleasant he was too, despite looking & sounding alarmingly like his more famous sibling.
 I have occasionally seen the man himself prowling the streets of Oxford looking faintly bored.
 I can understand that.
 He is thoroughly rich & what else do former footballers in early middle age do when they aren’t spouting tedious & hysterically biased shite about the game on television?
 I did also stumble upon him living the dream & buying suitcases in Debenhams before the 2016 European Championships.
-Debenhams eh? ( and John Terry got stick for buying Xmas decorations in Poundland! ) Strangely, News International aren’t interested in my Keown revelations.
+Debenhams eh?
+To think John Terry got stick for buying Xmas decorations in Poundland!
+Strangely, News International weren’t interested in my Keown revelations.
 Can’t think why.

 Mr Keown also went to school with my mate Joe, who bumped into him just after Arsenal had won 2-0 at Stamford Bridge in 1993.
 He told Joe that George Graham had apparently instructed him to man-mark Dennis Wise for the entire match.
 I didn’t need to be told that in truth, having been at the game.
 He had done just that, & supremely well too.
 A 2-0 defeat flattered Chelsea that day as Merson & Wright ran riot up front for the ghastly Gooners.
 I never usually regretted going to a Chelsea match but we had Muhammad Ali doing a book signing at work that day, & missing that to watch another ritual humiliation was galling in the extreme.